 Hi everyone!
 I’m very happy that it’s Friday, but I’m even happier that I have an entire day off tomorrow!
 Wahoo!
-I don’t have to be anywhere in the morning (since my client at CPC is out of town) and can have a leisurely start to my day.
+I don’t have to be anywhere in the morning and can have a leisurely start to my day.
 It’s a recovery day for me, but I’ll probably wake up and go for a walk first thing.
 A morning stroll in the cool air is so refreshing and invigorating.
 It’s a nice wake-up call, with no caffeine required!

 I’m also hoping for some better sleep this weekend, as the past couple nights have been problematic for me, with lots of tossing n’ turning and frequent waking.
 We did have a full moon this week though, so that’s probably why.
 I kid you not, but literally every time there’s a full moon, I do not sleep well.
 I know this isn’t uncommon, but sometimes I wonder if I’m going to turn into a darn werewolf or something!

 Other than that, I’m thinking Jesse and I will have a date night this weekend.
 I think we could both use it and we haven’t had a date night in a long time.
 Usually it just consists of dinner out, but it’s good enough for the both of us and kinda fun to wear normal clothes for a change too.
 We live in workout clothes!

 Curried Skirt Steak and Veggies

-- 1/2 Tbsp grass-fed tallow or other fat of choice
+- 1/2 Tbsp grass-fed butter, ghee or coconut oil

 - 1/2 large yellow onion, chopped